 This is my story as a Registered Veterinary Technologist of nearly 23 years.

 I graduated from SIAST College in Saskatoon in 1998.
 It feels like it was yesterday.
 I was the Distinguished Graduate of my class, and all I wanted to do was enter my career as an RVT.
 My mentor, Dr. Richard Krauss, hired me to be a part of his team at the Preeceville Veterinary Clinic.
 We did everything together with much respect, trust and amazing communication.
 I always knew what he needed and was prepared and ready.
-I enjoyed the clients, patients and had very good people skills to add to the dynamics of the clinic.
+I enjoyed the clients, and patients and had very good people skills to add to the dynamics of the clinic.
 I still do.
 I worked for 9 years at the clinic.
 We worked hard, late hours, and we were very, very busy.
-Dr. Krauss and I trusted each other to do what was in the best interest for the patient and client.
+Dr. Krauss and I trusted each other to do what was in the best interest of the patient and client.
 Dr. Krauss’ wife Ivy always treated me as her daughter, and I am so grateful for that.

 I was always wanting to go back to work… to be the “Old Juanita.”
 I lived and breathed the clinic.
 Being what I was gifted and granted, worked so hard for; an RVT.
 I did, but my life was too busy.
 My husband worked away in the Western Provinces.
-I was alone with our children, house, cows and I developed anxiety, which I probably always had.
+I was alone with our children, house, and cows and I developed anxiety, which I probably always had.
 Alcohol helped ease the pain after work and sometimes later into the evening.
 Hence, my sleep issues started.
 Going from room to room with “Come sleep with me.”
 The stress from my husband being away (7 weeks, 10 weeks), ranch, and wanting to be the best mother for our children and an RVT for my dedicated employer and the surrounding communities we serviced.
-I was getting up in the middle of the night to shovel snow, haul wood, prepare school backpacks, and to ponder when to feed the cows next and lifting bale feeders by hand so cows would clean bales up.
+I was getting up in the middle of the night to shovel snow, haul wood, prepare school backpacks, and ponder when to feed the cows next and lift bale feeders by hand so cows would clean bales up.
 It finally took its toll on me.
 I became sick with throat problems, cough etc. It was the year of our clinic inspection.
-In a very short time of a few years I had damaged my sensitive body.
-Alcohol brings on denial, self pity, shame and it hurts the people you love.
-It has no boundaries, discrimination, and age.
+In a very short time of a few years, I had damaged my sensitive body.
+Alcohol brings on denial, self-pity, and shame and it hurts the people you love.
+It has no boundaries, discrimination, or age.
 It takes you away, leaving you powerless.

 I am very grateful to be a survivor of this horrific disease and will continue to deal with its effects for the rest of my days.